Introducing the Impulse Measurement Rig, Model 2.0

 Features

-- Accommodates violins and violas of any size
+• Accommodates violins and violas of any size

-- 3-axis positioning stage allows precise alignment of hammer and bridge
+• 3-axis positioning stage allows precise alignment of hammer and bridge

-- Meaningful data can be gathered to 7 kHz and beyond
+• Meaningful data can be gathered to 7 kHz and beyond

-- Instruments can be rotated 360 degrees with respect to microphone
+• Instruments can be rotated 360 degrees with respect to microphone

-- Distance between microphone and instrument can be readily changed
+• Distance between microphone and instrument can be readily changed

-- Mounts on standard photo tripod legs (not included)
+• Mounts on standard photo tripod legs (not included)

 While the Impulse Measurement Rig is fully capable of producing calibrated, laboratory-grade measurements, doing so requires an understanding of the basics of violin acoustics and a working familiarity with the relevant hardware and software.
 Prospective users should consider getting hands-on experience at the VSA Oberlin Acoustics Workshop.
 Joseph Curtin can provide only very limited after-sales consulting.

-Impulse Hammer: PCB model 086C80.
-About $850.
+Impulse Hammer: PCB model 086C80. ~ $1,220

-Power Supply: The hammer needs a power supply.
-We recommend PCB model 485B362 (~$500).
-This two-channel unit can supply a hammer and accelerometer simultaneously, and so can be used for modal analysis and bridge admittance measurements.
+Power Supply/DA converter: The hammer needs a power supply.
+We recommend Model 485B39 | PCB Piezotronics (~$1,000 in USA).
+This two-channel unit can supply a hammer and microphone or accelerometer simultaneously, and so can be used for modal analysis and bridge admittance measurements.
 The unit itself can be powered by a USB port on a computer, or by any other USB power supply, such as an iPhone charger.
+Note that this will not power audio mics that require phantom power.

 Camera Tripod Legs: The rig attaches directly to any standard camera tripod with a ¼” stud.
 No tripod head is needed.
 For maximum portability, consider lightweight tripods with 4-section legs.